Robotics and Technology in Rehabilitation Symposium

 Accreditation Statement for Psychologists: Einstein Healthcare Network is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Einstein Healthcare Network maintains responsibility for this program and its content.

 Credit Designation Statement: This program offers up to Eleven (11) Continuing Education credits.
 CE Program Administrator: Brian Gallagher, PsyD., Phone: 215.456.9850 Email: firstname.lastname@example.org,

 Physical Therapy CEUs: Application has been submitted for 12.5 contact hours to Pennsylvania State Board of Physical Therapy and New Jersey State Board of Physical Therapy Examiners.
 MossRehab is an approved provider of Physical Therapy through the New York State Education Department.

 American Occupational Therapy Association (AOTA):

 MossRehab is an approved provider of continuing education.
 Course Approval #2998.
 This Blended/Hybrid format is offered at .125 CEUs Intermediate level and Occupational Therapy Service Delivery, Professional Issues and Foundational Knowledge categories.
-AOTA does not endorse specific course content, products, or clinical procedures.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 For questions about the program or registration, please contact Sheila Wallace, WallacSh@einstein.edu or by phone 215-663-6457.